 There are two types of fair trade: fair trade and Fairtrade.
 The phrase “fair trade” refers to a broad movement that includes a variety of organizations working to eradicate poverty and promote sustainable development.
 Fair trade organizations aim to guarantee a just and open supply chain.
 Fairtrade, on the other hand, refers to the independent organization that certifies and labels fair trade products.

-When a brand or product is labelled ‘fair trade’, it is recognized and labeled as promoting sustainable development and equity.
-Fair trade brands and manufacturers empower developing nations through trade, labor rights protections and environmental preservation.
+When a brand or product is labeled ‘fair trade’, it is recognized and labeled as promoting sustainable development and equity.
+Fair trade brands and manufacturers empower developing nations through trade, labor rights protections, and environmental preservation.

 3 Top Reasons to Choose Fair Trade in the Fashion Industry